United States Regiments & Batteries > New YorkInfantry

 Second Battle of Bull Run

-September Duty in the Defenses of Washington attached to 1st Brigade, 1st Division, 11th Army Corps, Army of the Potomac
+September Duty in the Defenses of Washington attached to 1st Brigade, 1st Division, 11th Corps, Army of the Potomac

 November 28-30 Reconnaissance to Snicker’s Ferry and Berryville

-December 10-16 March to Fredericksburg, Va.
+December 10-16 March to Fredericksburg, Virginia.

 December Duty at Falmouth and Brook’s Station